The History of Criminology

 Crime and Criminology, From the Ancients to the Renaissance

-As human society has evolved over thousands of years, so, too, has our understanding of the causes of crime and societies’ responses to it.
-As is often the case, the history of modern criminology finds its roots in ancient times.
+As human society has evolved over thousands of years, so, too, has our understanding of the causes of crime and society's responses to it.

 Ancient Views of Crime and Punishment

-Throughout history, people have committed crimes against each one another.
-In ancient times, the common response was one of revenge; the victim or the victim’s family would exact what they felt to be an appropriate response to the crime committed against them.
+In ancient times, the common response to crime was revenge—the victim or the victim’s family would exact what they felt to be an appropriate response to the crime committed against them.

 Often, these responses were not measured or proportionate.
-As a result, the original criminal would often perceive himself or herself to have become the victim due to actions taken against him or her that they felt did not match the crime committed.
+The original criminal would often perceive himself as the victim as a result, due to the actions taken against him that he felt didn't match the crime committed.
 Blood feuds often developed that could sometimes last for generations.